Contrast-Security-OSS/node-route-metrics/README.md

 ## using a template

-A template is a JavaScript file that is used to group routes into buckets.
+A template is a JavaScript file that is used to group routes into buckets (groups).
 For example, a route may have optional parameters or query params that would make them appear, by default, as separate routes.